-Showmanship: Judges are looking for a performer to capture the audience by emotions and/or entertainment.
-The rider should display his or her confidence in front of the audience with eye contact, facial expressions, and making the audience a part of the routine.
-Poor showmanship can be displayed with the rider's eyes down, face filled with concentration rather than a smile, curses muttered under the breath at mistakes, and lack of awareness of or connection with the audience.
+Showmanship: The rider should display his or her confidence in front of the audience with eye contact, facial expressions, and incorporating the audience into the routine.
+Poor showmanship is displayed when the rider's eyes are down, face filled with concentration rather than a smile, curses muttered under the breath at mistakes, and lack of awareness of or connection with the audience.